playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 #  Component References {#forward-ref}

-HTMLElements are a great use-case for `ref`s.
+HTML elements are a great use-case for `ref`s.
 However, there are many instances where you need a ref for an element that's part of a child's render process.
 How are we able to pass a ref from a parent component to a child component?

 By passing a property from the parent to the child, you can pass a ref to a child component.
 Take an example like this: